Computerless Arduino for under $50Start Date: 2011-03-0

 Kosuke Bando, Michael Bernstein, and Amy Wibowo; I was responsible for the robotic tail, control circuitry, and

 microcontroller code to interface with a computer.
-See videos of the prototype's

 tail behavior and